mike-sierra/deotp/06_filter.md

 1. In the previous section you saw how to generate a hit count for repeated lines within a file.
-Here's how to do a similar hit count for matching text across many files within a directory tree:
+Here's how to do a similar hit count for lines of matching text across many files within a directory
+    tree:

         $ grep -cri "search" .